Edward D. Robie: Postwar career

 In 1866, Robie sailed to the Pacific aboard USS Ossipee, via the Strait of Magellan.
 On arriving in Panama, he was promoted to fleet engineer on board the flagship USS Pensacola.

 In 1869, he served on a commission headed by Rear Admiral Louis M. Goldsborough that condemned the design of USS Wampanoag, contained numerous design features unprecedented in American naval construction.

 Robie was stationed at the Boston Navy Yard in 1870 and 1871, then ordered to USS Wabash, which sailed the Mediterranean Sea.
 He improved a steam steering engine for that frigate, which was the first successful steam steerer used in the Navy.
 Robie later served for a time as Fleet Engineer on the North Atlantic and Gulf Squadrons, and from 1874 to 1877, was Chief Engineer of the Norfolk Navy Yard.

 Later duties included special inspection duty at Pitsburg, Ohio, and the Cold Spring Foundry in New York, Fleet Engineer in the Pacific on the flagship USS Pensacola, Chief Engineer at Boston, then New York and finally Norfolk Navy yards.

 His last tour of duty was with the Navy Department in Washington, D.C., where he remained until forced to retire due to his age, on September 11, 1893.
 He had served nearly 17 years at sea and more than 21½ years ashore.

+During the Spanish–American War, Robie was recalled to help evaluate candidate vessels for the Auxiliary Naval Force at the ports of Charleston, South Carolina, Savannah, Georgia, Baltimore, Maryland and New York City.
+He also supervised the fitting out of ships at the Boston Navy Yard.

 Robie retired with the rank of commodore, but an act of Congress in 1906 promoted him to rear admiral in appreciation for his services during the Civil War.

 Rear Admiral Robie died at his home in Washington on June 7, 1911.
 He was buried at Arlington National Cemetery on June 9.
+His gravestone bears the title "Chief Engineer, U. S. Navy" rather than his final military rank.